contagon/handbook/handbook/38-church-policies-and-guidelines.md

 However, Church leaders have counseled against extreme or excessive preparation for possible catastrophic events.
 Such efforts are sometimes called survivalism.
 Efforts to prepare should be motivated by faith, not fear.

 Church leaders have counseled members not to go into debt to establish food storage.
 Instead, members should establish a home storage supply and a financial reserve over time.
-See [22.1.4] and “[Food Storage]” (Gospel Topics, topics.ChurchofJesusChrist.org).
+See [22.1.4] and “[Food Storage]” (Topics and Questions, topics.ChurchofJesusChrist.org).

 ### 38.8.16 Fast Day